cyborg-witch/quiz-game/README.md

 Quiz game

-I build this application as aprt of my learning of React course(by Scrimba).
+I build this application as part of my learning of React course(by Scrimba).

 Quiz build with HTML, CSS, JavaScript.